 Once a segmentation framework is in place companies will gain new insight into their customers' value and potential value.
 For example, in every customer portfolio there is a group that does not generate financial value.
 It is critical to identify this group and then decide on the best strategy for handling these customers.
 Segmentation not only clearly identifies lower-value consumers, but also tracks their changes.

-Our recommendation is to not ignore the lower-value segments, but rather to optimize the company's resources to match customer value and improve the bottom line.
+Our recommendation is to not ignore the lower-value segments, but rather to optimise the company's resources to match customer value and improve the bottom line.
 Using a multidimensional segmentation framework allows companies to decide on the optimum allocation of resources, including not wasting scarce and expensive resources on lower-value segments.

 Furthermore, it helps companies to identify ways to improve the value-generation capacity of those lower-value segments.
-This is when multidimensional segmentation becomes critical because it provides companies with a deeper understanding of the behaviors, life stages, and needs of lower-value consumers and enables the development of new, less costly products, services, and channels that match these criteria.
+This is when multidimensional segmentation becomes critical because it provides companies with a deeper understanding of the behaviours, life stages, and needs of lower-value consumers and enables the development of new, less costly products, services, and channels that match these criteria.
 Thus, companies can increase the financial value generated from this segment.

 A methodology that considers the potential value of the consumer, as well as the current and past financial value—like multidimensional segmentation does—will uncover customer segments that fall short of generating financial value today and in the future, as well as segments that have the most future potential.

-Although the ultimate aim is to maximize profitability, segmentation does not need to be based solely on profitability.
+Although the ultimate aim is to maximise profitability, segmentation does not need to be based solely on profitability.
 In fact, we don't directly use profitability as a metric in segmentation models we create.
 Instead, we base our segmentation and segments using a top-line perspective, while providing a close link to profitability.
-This approach gives companies the option of measuring, forecasting, and tracking profitability while maximizing the value of each customer through a multidimensional segmentation methodology.
+This approach gives companies the option of measuring, forecasting, and tracking profitability while maximising the value of each customer through a multidimensional segmentation methodology.